maybe-maeb/Simple-AI-Demo/README.md

-This is a simple project made in a handful of hours to practice with a state machine, showcasing a person in a house with the player controlling what devices around the house are broken.
+This is a simple project made in a couple hours to practice using a state machine, showcasing a person in a house with the player controlling what devices around the house are broken.

+ASDF to control what devices are broken

+Escape to exit

 You are welcome to use this project however you would like.